mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 The programming styles emerging from the rich Windows clients propagated to the server side, following what Martin Fowler so brilliantly called the transactional script.
 These are GUI event handlers that tries to bring the effect of a mouse click to the database.
 To boost performance, critical business logic was moved from the client to the database using stored procedures maintaining the same programming style.
 I personally know systems where the database contain more than 1.5 million lines of PLSQL and have stored procedures more than 10.000 lines long.

 Domain-Driven Design was born at a point in time where there was a strong belief in that object oriented programming thee mean to reduce complexity and boost developer productivity.
 The result we know, the ubiquitous language, context maps, core domain, supporting domain, entities, value objects, repositories, domain service, repository, factory, aggregates are all good helpers for those who was willing to invest in domain modelling and to bring the domain model into the code.

+## Domain complexity
+The British system thinker Derek Hitchins argue that complexity is perceived as a function of variety, connectedness and disorder.
+We perceive things as more complex if there is greater variety among components, more connections between components and the connections are tangled in stead of ordered.

+Based on my experience as software architect and developer I will argue that we can argue that Hitchins wisdom materialises in what I will call structural and dynamic complexity.
+Structural domain complexity is the complexity we find in product hierarchies, in master data structures such as items in a retail assortment hierarchy and when calculating the best route between two places in a map.

+Dynamic domain complexity is the complexity we observe in adversary games, in warfare and enterprise work patterns.
+Here, objects collaborate, compete, form teams and even fight each other with effects that directly impacts their own and other objects possible courses of action.

+The original DDD addresses structural domain complexity very well, but there is no directly expressed support for how to model dynamic domain behaviour.
+With IoT, AI and digitalisation and with the wish for DDD to be relevant in the future Domain-Driven design need to address both.

 # Domain-Driven Design 4.0
-Computing has experienced a profound change over the last 15 years, and there are at least three concerns that would benefit from beeing addressed in context of Domain-Driven Design.
+Computing has experienced a profound change over the last 15 years, and there are at least three concerns that would benefit from being addressed in context of Domain-Driven Design.

 Firstly, the cloud enables us to separate data from application, and to free us from the relational data model as the only storage model of business data.
 It's now possible to store data in fit for purpose data stores, it be graphs, key-value, relational or lake, and by doing so we are able to reduce the data gravity cost.
 This change will have a huge impact on how we address entities, value objects, repositories and aggregates.
 We can call this the data separation pattern or the master data repository.